eyeem/Public-API/resources/model.md

     "title": "Black and White photos in Berlin", "subtitle": "150 photos in this collection",
-    "type": "album" (could also be user, nearbyLive and other collections), "reason": "favorited,contributed,friendsContributed,nearby"
+    "type": "album" (could also be user, nearbyLive and other collections), "primaryReason": "favorited" (or one of the others from "reason") "reason": "favorited,contributed,friendsContributed,nearby"
     "album": {
       (basic album description)